2012 - 2016

 “We’re going to be signing today, and registering, national emergency

-“Everything else, we have so much, as I said, I don’t know what to do with it we have so much money.
-But on the wall, they skimped.
+“On the wall, they skimped.
 So I did — I was successful, in that sense, but I want to do it faster.
 I could do the wall over a longer period of time.
 I didn’t need to do this.
 But I’d rather do it much faster.”

 Feb 15, 2019 -